Engr315/ENGR315.github.io/syllabus.md

 Strathclyde Academic Media, 2014
 ISBN: 978-0992978709

-This book is available for free download on [ZynqBook.com](http://www.zynqbook.com)
+This book is publicly available for free download on [ZynqBook.com](http://www.zynqbook.com)

 Additional materials may be provided on an as-needed basis on the course website.